Goes With Everything

 Healthy, Cooling Raita

 Not just for Indian food, raita is a healthy sauce for meats, fish, and vegetables.
-I also like to use it instead of mayonnaise in a sandwich, and as a binder in a tuna or chicken salad.
-Sauce tacos, marinate chicken, or add some excitement to plain rice.
+It makes a perfect sauce for my chicken shawarma wrap and tacos, and I like to use it instead of mayonnaise in a sandwich.
+Raita makes a tasty binder for tuna or chicken salad, a protein marinade, or add some excitement to plain old rice.
 You can dress up burgers, use it as a dip, or even eat it on its own as a snack.
 Play around and find your favorite spot with some of the ideas below.

 Happy playing in the kitchen!

 The 4-Ingredient Basic Raita

 - 1 cup plain yogurt ~ Full fat is best, but use what you like.